 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Here’s what our Engineering programs in the Cleveland region include:
+Sylvan’s Engineering programs in the Cleveland region provide:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.